Jai Uttalis creating World Spirit Music

 Well, pretty soon I realized that I actually didn't know enough about anything to be on any kind of a 'mission'!
 But I did know that I loved music and that I loved sharing the practice of devotional singing, and that I had absolutely no other skills!
 There was nothing else for me to do...
 And those of you who have been with me from the beginning know that sacred music is not just a career for me, it's a deep life calling.
 And there has never really been a question about my answering that call.

-Time has passed, and I realize that I've been a part of your lives for over 45 years; driving with you, dancing with you, cooking with you, loving with you, and hopefully helping your inner healing and bringing happiness to your heart.
+Time has passed, and I realize that I've been a part of your lives for close to 50 years; driving with you, dancing with you, cooking with you, loving with you, and hopefully helping your inner healing and bringing happiness to your heart.
 So what's next?
-I'm 65 and my soul is calling for a slightly different tempo, a new rhythm, and I'd like to invite you and give you the opportunity to join me in a beautiful circle of sharing called Patreon.
+I'm 68 and my soul is calling for a slightly different tempo, a new rhythm, and I'd like to invite you and give you the opportunity to join me in a beautiful circle of sharing called Patreon.

 What is patronage?